Payton v. New York Case Brief

 Issue

-Does the Fourth Amendment permit the police to make a warrantless, nonconsensual entry into a suspect’s home to effect a routine felony arrest based solely on probable cause, absent exigent circumstances?
+Does the Fourth Amendment permit police to make a warrantless and nonconsensual entry into a suspect’s home to effect a routine felony arrest in the absence of exigent circumstances?

 Rule